• Skip to content

 Remembering what to do and not to do needs daily reinforcement by leads and supervisors.
 Consequently, daily practice becomes a habit for the workers, and they often remind each other to work safely.

-OSHA and Raymark Safety Practices
+OSHA and Raymark Plumbing & Sewer Safety Practices

 As an employer, we are actively committed to providing a safe workplace.
 We communicate safety requirements, provide safety training, and emphasize continuous safety practices.
 We make sure employees safely use properly maintained vehicles, tools, and equipment.